Anxiety in Women: Why It Feels Different Over Time

 It doesn't need headphones, apps, the internet, or cables.
 This makes it easy to use at home, in the office, or while relaxing.

 Many women use it during rest, before sleep, or during stressful parts of the day when calming support needs to be simple and unobtrusive.
-This is especially valuable in anxiety at the workplace.
+This is especially valuable with anxiety at the workplace.

 Supporting Anxiety with Consistency